yannabraham/hilbertSimilarity/cran-comments.md

 ## reviewers comments

-* I fixed the problem with changing user parameters, using on.exit() as suggested
+* I fixed the comment on using math.pow with integer arguments
-* I added missing \value to the documentation of add.cut, do.cut, hilbert.order and show.cut

 ## Reverse dependencies